Nikki Belshe, Music Therapist

 Chandler Sawyers, MT-BC, graduated Cum Laude with a bachelor’s degree in music therapy from the University of Alabama as a piano primary.
 He completed his internship at Tampa Bay Institute for Music Therapy in the fall and winter of 2016, working with veterans withs TBI and pediatric/adult psych.
 He moved to to the DFW area in January of 2017 to join the Heart and Harmony team.
 Chandler has a passion for his clients which include individuals with multiple disabilities and those with emotional/behavioral needs.
 A very social being, Chandler enjoys days filled with meaningful interactions with the people around him.

-Alli Baker, Music Therapy Intern
+Jordan Bailey, Music Therapy Intern